 Sarah’s litigation experience began while still in law school with an active role in the clinics offered at SMU, beginning as a student in the Child Advocacy Clinic and later serving as Chief of the clinic.
 After clerking at a firm specializing in civil litigation and an internship with the Dallas District Attorney’s Office, Sarah found herself drawn to practice of criminal law.
 Sarah began her career in criminal defense as an associate at Rosenthal & Wadas in McKinney, Texas, where she practiced until she moved to Shreveport.
 Once in Shreveport, she practiced at Elton Richey & Associates before opening Gilmer & Giglio.

-Sarah is licensed to practice law in Louisiana and Texas, and holds memberships in the National College for DUI Defense, the Louisiana Association for Criminal Defense Lawyers, the Shreveport Bar Association, the Booth-Politz Inn of Court, Business Networking International, and the Junior League of Shreveport-Bossier.
+Sarah is licensed to practice law in Louisiana and Texas, and holds memberships in the National College for DUI Defense, the Louisiana Association for Criminal Defense Lawyers, the National Association of Criminal Defense Lawyers, the Shreveport Bar Association, where she currently serves as Vice-President of the Women's Section, the Booth-Politz Inn of Court, Business Networking International, and the Junior League of Shreveport-Bossier.